adityakurnias/adityakurnias/README.md

 # 💫 About Me:
-👋 My name is Kurnia<br>💻 I’m Frontend Web Developer and Game Developer
+👋 My name is Aditya<br>💻 I’m Frontend Web Developer and Game Developer

 ## 🌐 Socials: